FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Map extended logic.md

 Future features
 ----------------

-* currently we are implementing simultaneous collaboration in C.A.M.E.L., as such that more than one person can work on the identical CAM at the same time; sequential collaboration, whereby a CAM which is consecutively changed is already possible
+Multiple extensions of the C.A.M.E.L. software are currently tested: currently we are implementing **simultaneous collaboration** in C.A.M.E.L., as such that more than one person can work on the identical CAM at the same time.
+Tweaking the software it was already possible to run **sequential collaboration studies**, whereby a CAM is consecutively changed.
+A **graphical database** (e.g. using Neo4j) was recently implemented.
+Using Neo4j queries can be made directly on summarized CAM data, e.g., “How often was the concept "own car" associated with "flexibility"?”.
+Finally **3D visualizations** for large CAMs are set up (e.g. using Unity also virtual reality experiment would be possible).
-* we are implementing a graph database (e.g. Neo4j, which is implemented in Java)
-* within a collaboration project 3D visualizations of CAMs are set up (using Unity)

 <br>
 If you are missing a specific feature for your study and do not know how to implement it, we are happy to hear from you: <cam.contact@drawyourminds.de>